 In-person applications may be a convenient way to apply for those who don’t consider themselves very tech-savvy or have questions about the application process.
 This way, the teller will be able to walk you through the process, answer your questions and submit the application for you.

-When you apply for a credit card over the phone, you may have to send certain documents later on.
-This is sent to the lender either physically or electronically.
-It might be things like copies of your passport or employment letters.
+When you apply for a credit card over the phone, you may have to send certain documents later on, either physically or electronically, such as copies of your driver’s license or an employment letter.

 Applying for a credit card online is usually quick and easy, taking somewhere between 15 to 60 minutes in total.
 Some credit card providers, such as American Express, also make it a point to give you a decision on your application in a matter of minutes, simplifying and speeding up the process even further (see below!)